KevinYong1023/FYP-25-S1-11-Top-Care-Fashion/README.md

-# Getting Started with Create React App
+# FYP-25-S1-11 Code Manual

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you need to run:

+### `npm install`

+In the terminal, enter this command to get the latest packages that needed to run the application.

 ### `npm start`